zackdraws/zackdraws.github.io/README.md

 ### HTML-  Naming Files in Portfolio

-My Portfolio images are in the folders /cd /bg and /fg and labeled with 01, 02, 03 after whatever are files are in those folders go into the website once they're uploaded to github
+My Portfolio images are in the folders /cd /bg and /fg files are labeled cd01.jpg bg01.jpg fg01.jpg
 	- cd01.jpg (Files for character design)
 	- bg01.jpg (Files for Background),
 	- fg01.jpg (Files for Sketchbook)

-	  as long as you name the files like this and put them into folders they'll go right into the site that way I don't have to keep changing the file name and also the file.

 ### Styles.css

-Styles.css isn't an html website page it controls the settings of the html

-Styles controls the css of website
+Styles.css isn't an html website page it controls the settings of the html Styles controls the css of website
 ### JS
 For the lightbox feature to work I just used the lightbox js and it connects through the html on the site
         - Lightbox.js = javascript for 'lightbox' effect

-* programs I use to organize
+# Programs

-Yazi
+- Yazi -

-Indesign

-Emacs
+- Emacs -
-for
-- httpd-start-serve directory to preview of site @ 'localhost:8080.
-- magit to update.

-## Premiere

-for

-Reel compositing
+- Visual Studio Code -
+# Apps
+- Indesign -
+- Premiere - for reel compositing

-## TVPaint Animation 11
+- TVPaint Animation 11 - for Animation
-for
-Animation
-## Adobe Photoshop
-for Work
+- Adobe Photoshop - for Work